JoeyJaySWE/Custom-Battle-Royal/README.md

 a list of 6 different options of effects to apply to it:
 * Tackle (deal normal 10HP damage to opponent)
 * Heal (Heal yourself for upto 30HP OBS!
 Limited to 4 uses / game)
-* Stun (Give your opponent a 33% chance to be unable to attack for 4 rounds. (new check each round).
+* Stun (Give your opponent a 33% chance to be unable to attack for up to 4 rounds. (new check each round).
 * Dodge (Get a 33% chance to take 0 damge from next attack)
 * Guard (Bracing yourself, you'll only take half the amount of damge of next incoming attack)
 * Rage (You sacrifce 2 attack rounds, in exchange you'll deal 30HP damge on your third + any damage tacken)